-- Always put a title on every piece of work.
-The title should be underlined and separate from the main writing or illustrations.
-(WALT used.
-Stuck in for infants) - Always write the date at the top of a piece of work.
-The date should be written fully in English (KS2) and numerically in Maths/topic.

-- Always use a pencil (KS1) - Always write neatly and carefully.
-Join your writing when you have learnt how to do so. - Always write in complete sentences when appropriate. - Always take care to spell correctly. - Put a neat line through mistakes. - Only use a rubber when drawing or for 'small' mistakes - Never write or draw on the cover of your books; keep them clean. - Write question numbers in the margin. - In maths, always use a ruler for lines.
-Always set your work out clearly, using one digit per square. - 'Final copies' of all work in exercise books should be presented neatly. - Rushed or untidy work will not be acceptable.
+- All pieces of work to have a WALT and SC stuck in at the top of the page. - Always write the date at the top of a piece of work.
+The date should be written fully in English (KS2) and printed in KS1 - Always use a pencil (KS1) and pen by year 5. - Always write neatly and carefully.
+Join your handwriting from year 2 onwards. - Begin writing under the WALT and starting at the left hand side by the margin - Write on every line, not every other line. - Always write in complete sentences when appropriate. - Always take care to spell correctly. - Put a neat line through mistakes. - Only use a rubber when drawing or for 'small' mistakes - Never write or draw on the cover of your books; keep them clean. - Write question numbers in the margin. - 'Final copies' of all work in exercise books should be presented neatly. - Rushed or untidy work will not be acceptable.